Welcome to the Official Website for the Northeast Florida Regional Council’s Regional Resilience Exposure Tool (R2ET).

 In the top right corner of this page, you will find an “Exposure Tool”

 button that will take you to the interactive R2ET platform - an innovative map tool that allows users to determine if a specific resource (or multiple resources) will be exposed to coastal flooding.
-In the top right corner of the page, you will also find a "Regional Survey"

 The types of flooding presented are FEMA flood hazard zones, storm surge for evacuation planning, depth of flood at defined storm occurrence intervals, and sea level rise at defined water levels.
 The flood layers can be overlaid on a variety of data to graphically analyze where specific vulnerabilities occur – from critical facilities and population density to low income/minority populations and wildlife.